oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

-# Intel® Python XGBoost* Getting Started Sample
+# Intel® Optimization for XGBoost* Getting Started Sample

-The `Intel® Python XGBoost* Getting Started` sample demonstrates how to set up and train an XGBoost model on datasets for prediction.
+The `Intel® Optimization for XGBoost* Getting Started` sample demonstrates how to set up and train an XGBoost model on datasets for prediction.

 | Area                     | Description
 | :---                     | :---